cloudinary/pkg-cloudinary-core/README.md

-This is a distribution repository for `bower` and `npm`.
+:information_source: This is a distribution repository for `bower` and `npm`.
 The sources for this repository are maintained at the [cloudinary_js repository](https://github.com/cloudinary/cloudinary_js).
 Please submit issues and pull requests to that repository.

-# Cloudinary - bower and npm repository
+# Cloudinary Client Side JavaScript Library<br>`bower` and `npm` repository

 Cloudinary is a cloud service that offers a solution to a web application's entire image management pipeline.